codemannnnnn/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned that express is powerful and we use it to convert our api code into JSON format.
+It lightweight and very easy to unpack.

 - [ ] Describe Middleware?

 - [ ] Describe a Resource?